Tips and exercises to help you relax.

 Music can relax you, connect you to your emotions and distract you from worrying thoughts.

 Technology can be great for helping you feel connected, but if you're using it a lot then it can contribute to making you feel busy and stressed.
-Taking a break (even a short one) can help you relax.
+Taking a break can help you relax, even if it is only short.

 If you're finding things very hard right now and the tips on this page don't feel possible, it is ok to ask for help.
 See our pages on seeking help for a mental health problem for guidance on talking to your doctor about options for support and treatment.